jeffpar/pcjs.v1/_posts/2018-03-20-emulating-ibm-pc-cursors.md

 starting scan lines.
 The effect makes it appear as if the cursor has been "split" into two separate blocks, with the top block always starting at the top and the bottom block always ending at the bottom.

 And once again, there is slight difference between the EGA and the older cards: setting *Cursor Start* to 5 and *Cursor End* to 4 will result in a split cursor on the EGA with a gap of exactly one scan line, whereas those same settings on older cards will result in a solid cursor, since they draw scan lines up to *and including* the line at *Cursor End*.

 {% include screenshot.html src="/blog/images/MDA-11-04.png" width="156" height="82" title="MDA Split Cursor 11-04" %}

 ### Order Matters

-On the MDA card, let's assume the default cursor is displayed:
+Let's assume the default cursor is displayed:

 - *Cursor Start*: 11
-- *Cursor End*: 12
+- *Cursor End*: 12 (or 13 on an EGA)

 Now if you set *Cursor Start* to 14, the cursor disappears, and if you THEN set *Cursor End* to 15, the cursor is still gone.